zoeludena/SeeRiseWebsite/index.md

   <div style="height: 0.5em;"></div>
 </details>

+<div style="height: 0.5em;"></div>

   The CNN-LTSM performed worse compared to the other three emulators and produced a different prediction:

   <div style="text-align:center;">
     <img src="assets/figures/CNN_Sanibel_4520.png" alt="CNN Sanibel Island" style="width:75%;"><br>
   </div>
   <details>

+<div style="height: 0.5em;"></div>
+We believe the CNN performed the worse because we kept the other greenhouse gases constant.
+This means the CNN focused more on the linearly scaled carbon dioxide for sea level rise.
+That caused the CNN to look more linear than exponential.
+<div style="height: 0.5em;"></div>

   <summary>Click for CNN-LTSM Boxplot</summary>
   <div style="text-align:center;">
       <img src="assets/figures/cnn_boxplot_4520.png" alt="CNN Boxplot" style="width:75%;">